 Make sure the mixture screw tuning has already been dialed in properly before and after any jetting changes.

-We are unable to provide technical assistance or troubleshoot ignition, electrical, engine issues, or provide advice on installing products under non standard applications (Shovelheads, non-Harleys, etc).
+CV Performance is not a service or repair shop.
+We are unable to provide technical assistance or troubleshoot repair conditions including ignition, electrical, engine issues, or provide advice on installing products under non standard applications (Shovelheads, non-Harleys, etc).
 In addition we are unable to provide advice or assistance on any motorcycle that was previously not running properly.
 Any performance or replacement product is only designed to improve or restore the performance of a Harley motorcycle that is already in good running condition.
 If in doubt always consult the factory service manual and a qualified motorcycle technician.

 Back to top